Joe M. Smith, Ph.D.

 Trenice Jett-Jones, M.A.T.
 Special Education

-Chief Operating Officer & Head of Special Education
+Chief Academic Officer & Head of Special Education

 Trenice Jett-Jones joined Eagle Academy in 2003 as a teacher and Special Education Coordinator.
 Over her time at Eagle, Trenice has developed the Special Education Department into one of the most comprehensive in the District.
 Currently, Eagle serves students with various exceptionalities, including, but not limited to, developmental delays, autism, and speech-language impairment.
 Under the guidance of Trenice, students are afforded the opportunity to participate in the general education classrooms as well as receive support outside the classroom.
 Her team works tirelessly to identify and create effective alternative educational solutions for students who need them.
 Trenice has also served as an administrator twice, leading Eagle Academy as Acting Principal.
 She came to Eagle after six years in the Prince George’s County and DC Public School systems before taking over as head of the Special Education Department.
 She currently serves as the Chief Operating Officer and Head of Special Education.
 Passionate and resourceful, Trenice has proven the ability to generate, monitor, and preserve a safe learning environment that is flexible and accommodating in design and implementation.
 She is a dedicated child advocate with a solid focus on the individual needs of every student with different exceptionalities.
 Trenice is an asset both to Eagle as an organization, and most importantly, to every student who comes through our doors.
 She has a Masters in Teaching, Special Education, from Trinity University and a BS in Physical Education from Morgan State University.